uf-mil/mil/Trajectory-Generator.md

 # Terminology #

 * **Point**:
-    1. In the **body coordinate frame**, a **point** is a 6D vector describing the sway, surge, heave, roll, pitch, and yaw of the vehicle at an instance in time
+    1. In the **body coordinate system**, a **point** is a 6D vector describing the sway, surge, heave, roll, pitch, and yaw of the vehicle at an instance in time
-    1. In the **world coordinate frame**, a **point** is a 6D vector describing the x, y, and z (depth) positions and the angular rotation about each axis (read: quaternion) of the vehicle at an instance in time
+    1. In the **world coordinate system**, a **point** is a 6D vector describing the x, y, and z (depth) positions and the angular rotation about each axis (read: quaternion) of the vehicle at an instance in time
-* **Waypoint**: A desired position and desired velocity within the world reference frame
+* **Waypoint**: A desired position and desired velocity within the world coordinate system
 * **RRT**: Rapidly-Exploring Random Trees - [Seminal paper on RRTs](http://webpages.uncc.edu/xiao/itcs6151-8151/RRT.pdf)
 * **Workspace**: The physical space that the robot operates in.
 It is assumed that the boundary of the workspace represents an obstacle for the robot